Updated January 01, 2023

 The withdrawal rate which stabilizes the remaining balance is 4.9% during the past 5 years.
 That said, one should not lose sight of the fact that returns during the next 10 years are unlikely to match those of the past 10.

 When it comes to withdrawals, I strongly prefer a fixed monthly amount which levels the portfolio volatility risk.
 Those with RMDs can always adjust or supplement the final withdrawal to meet requirements.

 The Adaptive Income Strategy smoothly and effectively transitions between risk on and risk off while delivering exceptional returns.

-Repurchase Limitation: Some funds and/or brokers impose a 60 day limitation on repurchase following a sale.
-The Tactical Model factors the 60 day repurchase limitation into the Strategy.
-The Tactical Model also optimizes fund allocations to extend holding periods wherever practical.
+- Repurchase Limitation: Some funds and/or brokers impose a 60 day limitation on repurchase following a sale.
+Solution: the Tactical Model will not repurchase an OEF position for a minimum of 60 days after exiting.

 - Settlement of T+1 versus T+2: ETFs, like all stocks, settle in two business days (T+2) while some OEFs settle in one business day (T+1).
 An issue arises when selling an ETF, which settles in T+2, to buy an OEF which settles in T+1.
 Solution: enter the order to purchase the OEF Market On Close effective for the day following the rebalance, or margin may be used to cover the 1 day difference in timing.

 Read How Our Strategies Reduce Risk And Improve Returns

 Read About The Principles Which Underlie The TAAStrategies

 Tactical Asset Allocation Strategies, LLC is the developer of the TAAStrategies Market Conditions Model, the TAAStrategies Tactical Model, the TAAStrategies Tactical Adaptive Global Strategy and the TAAStrategies Tactical Adaptive Income Strategy